ideasonpurpose/docker-wordpress-dev/README.md

 When working with Vagrant, we used the vagrant hostmanager plugin to set up and point a project-name.test domain at our dev site.
 This was nice whjen working on one computer, but the reality bnow is that we're working on many all the time.
 Whatever the site is being developed on, it's likely being previewed on a handful of different desktop and mobile devices where that lovely development domain is irrelevant.

-So, despite fantastic, cross-platform solutions like [Hostile](https://www.npmjs.com/package/hostile), we're dropping `*.test` development domains in favor of proxying through the Webpack DevServer.
+So, despite fantastic, cross-platform solutions like [Hostile](https://www.npmjs.com/package/hostile), we're dropping `*.test` development domains in favor of proxying everything through the Webpack DevServer.

 ## Theme Boilerplate Notes